Sourdough Starter from Scratch: The Complete 7-Day Guide

 - A healthy starter can last decades with regular feeding

-Making a sourdough starter from scratch is one of the most rewarding kitchen projects you can take on.
-With just flour, water, time, and a little patience, you create a living culture of wild yeast and beneficial bacteria that can leaven bread for years — even decades.
+Making a sourdough starter from scratch is among the most rewarding kitchen projects you can take on.
+With just flour, water, time, and a little patience, you create a living culture of wild yeast and beneficial bacteria that can leaven bread for years, even decades.
 No store-bought yeast required.
 Just you, flour, water, and the invisible magic already in your kitchen.

 What Do You Need to Start a Sourdough Starter?